 - Choose a film that is reflective or darkly tinted if you want solar control with some privacy.

-- You can also use decorative films that mimic specialty glass to create privacy.
+- You can also use decorative film that mimics specialty glass to create privacy.

 Window film filters the sun’s rays with technology created to let in varying levels of sunlight.
 It's made to reduce the sun’s heat and glare, and block up to 99% of the UV rays that contribute to skin damage and fading to furnishings.

 Not if it’s from LLumar.
 Purple, bubbling film is a sign of a very low-grade window film whose mounting adhesive and dye components have broken down.
-LLumar films are warranted against this, and made with more color stable and advanced dye chemistries and/or metal layers.
+LLumar film is warranted against this and made with more color stable and advanced dye chemistries and/or metal layers.

 Yes.
 Window film helps reduce the amount of heat transferred into a room through its windows.

 Yes.
 This is one of the main reasons homeowners and businesses are interested in window film.
-All LLumar solar control window films block 99% of ultraviolet (UV) rays, a large contributor to fading.
-Our solar films also temper the sun’s hot infrared (IR) rays and visible light, two other contributors to the fading of artwork, furnishings, finishes and merchandise.
+All LLumar solar control window film blocks 99% of ultraviolet (UV) rays, a large contributor to fading.
+Our solar film also tempers the sun’s hot infrared (IR) rays and visible light, two additional contributors to the fading of artwork, furnishings, finishes and merchandise.
 The amount of protection you get is determined by the type of film you select.

 Yes.
 Window film reduces glare, so you can spend hours working on a computer or watching TV with less eye irritation and fatigue.
 The darker the tint of the film, the more glare reduction you can expect.

 Yes.
-LLumar safety and security films help hold broken glass together, reducing the risk of small pieces flying through the air.
-These films will help you sleep better at night if you have concerns about extreme weather, break-ins or vandalism.
+LLumar safety and security film helps hold broken glass together, reducing the risk of small pieces flying through the air.
+This film will help you sleep better at night if you have concerns about extreme weather, break-ins or vandalism.

 Not really.
-Window films are scratch-resistant and may be cleaned with common household cleaners, non-abrasive paper towels, or cotton cleaning cloths.
+Window film is scratch-resistant and may be cleaned with common household cleaners, non-abrasive paper towels, or cotton cleaning cloths.

-*Caution should be exercised to prevent extreme gouging by hard, sharp, metallic objects.
+*Caution should be exercised to prevent gouging by hard, sharp, metallic objects.

 Yes.
 We stand behind our products with a factory-backed limited warranty.
-Our high-performance films are proudly made in the U.S. from globally sourced materials by Eastman Performance Films, LLC, a respected industry leader known for innovative and technology-based solutions.
-LLumar window films carry one of the best manufacturer’s warranties in the industry.
-Warranty varies by product; please reach out to a local dealer for details about what products may meet your needs.
+Our high-performance film is proudly made in the U.S. from globally sourced materials by Eastman Performance Films, LLC, a respected industry leader known for innovative and technology-based solutions.
+LLumar window film carries one of the best manufacturer’s warranties in the industry.
+Warranty varies by product—please reach out to a local dealer for details about what products may meet your needs.

-Window films are made to last for years and years.
+Window film is made to last for years and years.
 Durability depends on the type of film, size, type of glass, climate and events that occur after installation.